cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 and vote with locked coins, however they cannot send locked coins to other accounts until those coins have been unlocked.

+When it comes to governance, it is yet undefined if we want to allow a vesting account to be able to deposit vesting coins into proposals.

 In addition, the vesting account should also be able to spend any coins it receives from other users.
 Thus, the bank module's `MsgSend` handler should error if a vesting account is trying to send an amount that exceeds their unlocked coin amount.

+__Note__: A vesting account could have some vesting and non-vesting coins at genesis, however, the latter is unlikely.

 ## Vesting Account Definition